abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

 Propagation
 """""""""""

-..  only::draft
+..  only:: draft

     To better understand the search, let's have a look at the propagation in details.
+First, we look at the real propagation, then we try to understand our :program:`cpviz`'s output.

 ..  only:: html